Skip to main

 The neat thing about software projects is that they’re completely independent from your local setup.
 You can use whatever Operating System and Editor you want.
 So why do we break this by adding details about our local environments into the project?

-Create a new file ~/.gitignore, and add all paths specific to your local setup into it.
+To do this, create a new file ~/.config/git/ignore and add all paths specific to your local setup into it.
 For VS Code on macOS, it could look like this:

 .vscode